 - Property owners and real estate agents may consider allowing pets if you approach them directly.
 This gives you the chance to tell them about your well-behaved, much-loved pet and even encourage them to meet your pet.
 If you speak to the property owner or real estate agent directly, you can also take steps such as reassuring them personally that you will take good care of the home and yard.
 Many pet owners now work from home; if this is your situation then you could let the property owner or real estate agent know that you would be at home monitoring your pet on some or most days.
-You may want to offer to have the carpets professionally cleaned and a professional pest control treatment done (that includes treatment for fleas) before you leave, if you can afford to do so, and reassure them that you will pay for any repairs or additional maintenance that results from your pet.
 Note that in many jurisdictions it is not legal for rental providers to ask for a pet bond.

 - Prepare a “pet resumé” that includes information about your pet, a nice photo, and references from previous property owners and neighbours (to confirm that the pet has not caused any nuisance complaints) and/or a veterinarian.
 It may also help to show evidence of being a responsible pet owner, such as your pet’s registration and vaccination documents and other information that may be helpful such as evidence of your pet’s training and preventative health plan.
 To be able to keep pets in rentals in some jurisdictions, it is necessary to submit a Pet Request Form (or equivalent) with many of the details mentioned above (for example, Pet Request Form Victoria and Request for approval to keep pet at premises Queensland).